godaddy/gasket/packages/gasket-plugin-winston/README.md

 # @gasket/plugin-winston

-Adds a [winston] logger instance to your Gasket instance.
+Set up a [winston] logger instance for the Gasket logger.

 ## Installation